 Pupils study the CCEA GCE Religious Studies course.

-In Year 13 at AS Level, pupils follow an Introduction to the Acts of the Apostles (the earliest history of the Christian Church) and an Introduction to the Philosophy of Religion (the existence of God, the existence of evil, miracles, religious experience and the afterlife).
+In Year 13 at AS Level, pupils follow an Introduction to the Acts of the Apostles (the earliest history of the Christian Church) and the Origins and Development of the Early Christian Church to AD 325.

 As with other A Level courses, Religious Studies is fully recognized by universities and is relevant for courses in, for example, Theology, Philosophy, Psychology, Sociology, Ancient History, Classical Civilisations, Anthropology and Archaeology.